linuxserver/docker-openssh-server/README.md

 If `PUBLIC_KEY` variable is set, it will automatically be added to `authorized_keys`.
 If not, the keys can manually be added to `/config/.ssh/authorized_keys` and the container should be restarted.
 Removing `PUBLIC_KEY` variable from docker run environment variables will not remove the key from `authorized_keys`.

-Connect to server via `ssh -i /path/to/private/key -p PORT abc@SERVERIP`
+Connect to server via `ssh -i /path/to/private/key -p PORT USER_NAME@SERVERIP`

 Setting `SUDO_ACCESS` to `true` by itself will allow passwordless sudo. `SUDO_PASSWORD` allows setting an optional sudo password.